 All API calls made to Amazon SNS will validate authenticity by requiring that requests be signed with the secret key of the AWS ID account and verifying the signature included in the requests.

-As part of the subscription registration for other endpoint types, Amazon SNS will ensure that notifications are only sent to valid, registered subscribers/end-points.
+As part of the subscription registration, Amazon SNS will ensure that notifications are only sent to valid, registered subscribers/end-points.
 To prevent spam and ensure that a subscriber end-point is really interested in receiving notifications from a particular topic, Amazon SNS requires an explicit opt-in from subscribers using a 2-part handshake:

 i.
 When a user first calls the Subscribe API and subscribes an end-point, Amazon SNS will send a confirmation message to the specified end-point.